Background Image

 Live Cell Imaging

-A broad collection of bright fluorescent proteins (FPs) developed by Evrogen for a wide range of applications in the field of live-cell assays is offered.
 Fluorescent proteins can be used for in vivo protein localization and interaction studies, analysis of promoter activity in live cells, tracking subcellular organelles, identification and isolation of specific populations of cells, generation of stably transfected cell lines, and more.

-Ranging in color from blue to far-red, the fluorescent proteins allow for the visualization of multiple events simultaneously by both fluorescent microscopy and flow cytometry.
+Ranging in color from blue to far-red, fluorescent proteins allow for the visualization of multiple events simultaneously by both fluorescent microscopy and flow cytometry.
 All fluorescent proteins are improved by mutagenesis and codon usage optimization for high expression levels in mammalian cells and fast maturation at 37°C.